siegeon/magic.lambda.scheduler/README.md

       log.info:Executing repeating task
 ```

-You can choose any combinations of weekdays you wish to have your task repeat on a specific weekday.
+You can create any combinations of weekdays, allowing you to supply multiple weekdays in a single
-These weekdays can be combines with the pipe (|) character.
+repetition pattern.
+These weekdays can be combined with the pipe (|) character.
 Below is an exhaustive list.

 * Sunday
 * Monday